QuadnucYard/pavemat/examples/examples.typ

 $ display(#a) $

+Let's convert it to a _pavemat_!

+#let e0 = pavemat(a, fills: ("": teal))
+#e0

+These two should look exactly the same with zero gaps.
+Note that there will be extra top and bottom insets, compared with the original mat.

-Let's add some dashed lines and fillings!
+Then add some dashed lines and fillings.

 #let e1 = pavemat(
   a,